-If the dialysis services are provided by an out-of-network provider then you will owe the difference between the out-of-network provider's billed charges and the payment the plan will make for the covered services.
+If the dialysis services are provided by an out-of-network provider and you do not enroll in Medicare then you will owe the difference between the out-of-network provider's billed charges and the payment the plan will make for the covered services.
 See Definitions for a definition of "Allowable Charge."